 You can set a BIOS Setup password, on the System Security page.
 If you have set the setup password, enter the password to enable and modify the BIOS settings.
 Else, the BIOS settings appear in a read-only mode.
-You must restart the system after setting the password.
+Restart the system after setting the password.

-When pending values from the previous session exist or the inband configuration is disabled from an outof-band interface, Server Administrator does not allow BIOS Setup configuration.
+When pending values from the previous session exist or the inband configuration is disabled from an out-of-band interface, Server Administrator does not allow BIOS Setup configuration.